 Even American Girl dolls can ice skate at Palm Beach Skate Zone!

-17. Go Ice Skating
+25. Ice Skating

 Who knew that sunny Palm Beach was home to two excellent ice skating rinks?
-Take the kids for a spin around the ice at Palm Beach Skate Zone in Lake Worth or Palm Beach Ice Works in West Palm Beach.
+Take the kids for a spin around the ice at Palm Beach Skate Zone in Lake Worth or Palm Beach Ice Works in West Palm Beach, Florida.
 Both facilities offer lessons for skaters of all abilities, as well as public sessions.
 My daughters love the themed events on Saturdays at Palm Beach Skate Zone.
 Most recently, they brought their dolls for an American Girl skating party, complete with hot cocoa for all guests!

 When the weather takes a turn and your kids have energy to burn, you can always head to one of Palm Beach’s trampoline parks.
 Urban Air Adventure Park in Wellington features a high-flying Sky Rider, a ropes course, and climbing walls among its attractions.
 Meanwhile, at Launch West Palm Beach, kids can hit the dodgeball court, joust their friends in a battle pit full of foam blocks, and free-fall from 10 feet in the air onto a giant airbag.
 My kids also love to flex their acrobatic skills in the aerial silks at DEFY Palm Springs.
 I love that DEFY is open early every day at 9am.

-20. Play Mini Golf
+27. Mini Golf

-Palm Beach may be known for its premiere golf courses, but with kids, mini golf is probably more your speed.
+Palm Beach may be known for its premier golf courses, but with kids, mini golf is probably more your speed.
 Practice your short game at Lighthouse Cove Adventure Golf in Jupiter, which features two 18-hole courses, an ice cream shop and burger shack, and a children’s playground.
 Adventure Mini Golf in Lake Worth also has two 18-hole courses set amongst water features, fountains, and rolling hills.

 Get some family competition going at one of Palm Beach’s local bowling alleys.
 Sleekly designed Bowlero in Jupiter is home to 60 lanes, as well as a significant arcade and billiards area.
 For more of a classic vibe, head to Greenacres Bowl, which also has 60 bowling lanes and an in-house restaurant.

-West Palm Beach Restaurants Kids Love
+West Palm Beach, Florida Restaurants Kids Love

-Kids love pasta and pizza, and Palm Beach has an abundance of great Italian restaurants.
-Pizza Al Fresco serves up delicious thin-crust pizza from its wood-burning oven, with an outdoor patio that makes for a very pleasant night out.
-Ask my own kids what their favorite local spot is and they will tell you hands-down that it’s Carmine's La Trattoria.
-This white-linen eatery has a large menu and wine list, making it a great go-to when dining with grandparents and extended family.
-(Though there’s no official kids' menu, servers have always been happy to halve portions for us.)
+While we are on the subject of good Italian food, my family loves dinner at Carmine's in Palm Beach Gardens.
+This white-linen eatery has a large menu and wine list, making it a great go-to when dining with grandparents.
+And though there’s no official kids' menu, servers have always been happy to halve portions for us.
 Pro tip: Carmine’s is adjacent to an excellent gourmet grocery, so you can do some shopping before or after your meal.